Embark on an epic Inca Trail adventure to Machu Picchu!

 Vidal Expeditions Team Provide

 Once you have booked the Inca Trail tour with us, you will get a notification about the pre-departure briefing, where you will meet with your trekking guide and the tour group in our office the night before your Machu Picchu hike.
-During this briefing, you will receive important details about the Inca Trail trek.
+During this briefing, you will receive important details about what to pack for Inca Trail trek.
 After this time, you will receive your duffle bag for your extra luggage, which will stay with our porter while you are hiking.

 All our tour guides have a great reputation for customer service and have years of experience guiding along the Inca Trail.
 Our tour guides have graduated with a tourism career from the National University San Antonio Abad of Cusco.
 They have also studied English at a private language institute.
 Through their patience, responsibility, knowledge, passion for trekking, and pride in having been born in the land of the Incas, we ensure our tour guides provide an excellent experience for you when you explore the magical Machu Picchu.